nachocaru/xaprb.com/content/blog/2007-04-05-mysql-table-sync-vs-sqlyog-job-agent.md

 There can still be problems even with the new order of operations, and I saw strange behavior in the sync jobs I ran.
 For example, to sync a table that was merely missing 500 rows, it was deleting 103 rows and then inserting 603, instead of just inserting 500.
 I asked Rohit about this, and he confirmed it was a bug that was fixed in version 5.28:

-> This algorithm was introduced for a very small period of time to handle &#8220;live&#8221; changes on a source table during sync of that table.
+> This algorithm was introduced for a very small period of time to handle "live" changes on a source table during sync of that table.
 Now we have changed it to update/delete/update.
 Update includes both INSERTs and UPDATEs.
 You should download 5.28 and try.
 >
-> The extra phase for update is required only if you choose to delete &#8220;Extra rows from the target&#8221;.
+> The extra phase for update is required only if you choose to delete "Extra rows from the target".
 Consider this situation: After updating the target in Phase-I, we want to find out extra rows in the target.
 During this period, a source row changes.
-The target assumes that this data is &#8220;extra&#8221; and delete it from itself.
-So you might land up with an &#8220;non-synced&#8221; dataset most of the times in a live database.
+The target assumes that this data is "extra" and delete it from itself.
+So you might land up with an "non-synced" dataset most of the times in a live database.

 I must have downloaded 5.27 only a few hours before 5.28 was available.
-In any case, I re-downloaded (it&#8217;s just over 1MB &#8212; not large) and as Rohit promised, the issues I saw were gone.
+In any case, I re-downloaded (it's just over 1MB &#8212; not large) and as Rohit promised, the issues I saw were gone.

 I also mentioned some other minor things I saw in the query log output, such as possibly redundant queries, and Rohit indicated those would be fixed in the next version.

-### SQLyog Job Agent&#8217;s sync algorithm
+### SQLyog Job Agent's sync algorithm

 I would never reverse engineer a closed-source application, but peeking in the query log is fair game!
 I found most queries fairly straightforward.
-SJA finds differences with checksum queries, which appear to be inspired by [Giuseppe Maxia&#8217;s work on remote database comparison in 2004][5].
-Here&#8217;s a typical query, abbreviated to fit on the page:
+SJA finds differences with checksum queries, which appear to be inspired by [Giuseppe Maxia's work on remote database comparison in 2004][5].
+Here's a typical query, abbreviated to fit on the page:

 <pre>select  left(concat(IF(`col1`&lt;0,'-','+'), lpad(abs(`col1`),9,'0')),4),
    concat(